 In 1986, the Metropolitan Transportation Commission (MTC) developed a Pavement Management Program (PMP).
-This computerized application assists decision makers to evaluate and prioritize the maintenance of a pavement infrastructure and develop cost-effective treatment strategies and schedules.
+This computerized application assists decision-makers to evaluate and prioritize the maintenance of pavement infrastructure and develop cost-effective treatment strategies and schedules.

 Prior to the PMP, the City of San Mateo directed a majority of funds toward street reconstruction.
-With reconstruction costs high, annual funds of about $4.5 million would currently only allow for the reconstruction of 2 miles of street.
-Meanwhile, the majority of streets faced continual wear and tear leading to a backlog of street repair and maintenance.
+Because of the high cost of reconstruction, the $4.5 million annual street maintenance budget would only have allowed for 2 miles of street to be rebuilt in a year.
+Meanwhile, streets across the City faced continual wear and tear, causing a backlog of street repair and maintenance.

-In 1995, The City of San Mateo implemented the PMP.
-Engineers now use this tool to prioritize street repairs and focus on cost-effective techniques to extend the life of the pavement and improve the condition of the overall road network.
+In 1995, the City of San Mateo implemented the PMP.
+Engineers now use this tool to prioritize street repairs and focusing on cost-effective techniques to extend the life of the pavement and improve the condition of the overall road network.

 In 2019, the 2018-19 Street Rehabilitation Phase II Project will improve street conditions on segments of: